Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \subsection{The lifting functor}

-For totally strictly disconnected $S$, we will construct a ``lifting functor'' from $\PSY{H}{\Cal{T}_{\OO}}{1}$ to $\PSY{H}{k}{1}$ following \cite[Theorem 5.6.6]{LL}, which allows to lift relative Tate-parity sheaves out of the Tate category.
+For strictly totally disconnected $S$, we will construct a ``lifting functor'' from $\PSY{H}{\Cal{T}_{\OO}}{1}$ to $\PSY{H}{k}{1}$ following \cite[Theorem 5.6.6]{LL}, which allows to lift relative Tate-parity complexes out of the Tate category.
 This will be used as part of the construction of the Brauer functor.

-\begin{defn}[Normalized parity sheaves] Assume that $S$ is strictly totally disconnected.
+\begin{defn}[Normalized parity sheaves] Assume that $S$ is strictly totally disconnected and $\ell > b(\chH)$.